Newex/solidTUS/README.md

 **The `StartCreationAsync` and `StartAppendDataAsync` starts upload.**

 ### TusUploadContext
-Is responsible for starting or terminating the upload.
-A termination is a premature ending and signals to the client that the upload has been terminated.
+Is responsible for starting the upload.

 The class contains the following members:

 * `OnUploadFinished` - A method that takes an awaitable callback.
 When the whole file has been completely uploaded the callback is invoked.
 * `StartAppendDataAsync` - Starts accepting the upload stream from the client
-* `TerminateUpload` - Returns an error http response (default: 400 BadRequest)

-MUST call either `StartAppendDataAsync` or `TerminateUpload` method.
-Cannot call both in a single request (you can't accept and not accept an upload).
+* `UploadFileInfo` - Contains the SolidTUS metadata about the current upload.
+* `SetExpirationStrategy` - Defines the expiration strategy for this upload.
+See [wiki/ExpirationStrategy](/Newex/solidTUS/wiki/TusOptions#expirationStrategy) section.

+Can only call `StartAppendDataAsync` once - subsequent calls will be ignored.

 The `TusUploadContext` is injected from the `TusUpload`-attribute.